okjuan/vbook/_posts/2025-03-08-dominant-animal.md

 As described in the New Yorker:
 > In all her books, Scanlan writes about ordinary life in extraordinary ways by compacting it radically, like pressurizing carbon into diamonds.

-Scanlan continued this practice in novel form with {% vbook_post _Kick the Latch_ | 2022-11-27-kick-the-latch %}, which came out two years later in 2022.
+Scanlan continued this practice in novel form with _Kick the Latch_, which came out two years later in 2022.
 For me, she is one of the most exciting prose writers working today.